How to Market Insurance in a CrisisLast updated: May 30, 2023 | 5 min read

 With most insurers preparing for a continued drop in sales and investment losses, they are looking to their marketing departments for solutions and new opportunities.
-As an insurance marketer, it’s essential to consider how your marketing decisions will reflect on your brand.
+As a marketer, it’s essential to consider how your insurance marketing decisions will reflect on your brand.
 Tact, empathy, and mindfulness are crucial when marketing during times of crisis.

 With no insurance marketing playbook for challenging times like these, it can be helpful to see how other top insurers have navigated the same uncharted territory.

 In insurance marketing, context matters.
 While every brand is unique, there are a few tips marketers can follow to help make the right choices and avoid serious mistakes.

 First, review your active and upcoming marketing campaigns and adjust them where relevant.
 Prioritize the campaigns that need to be delayed or canceled immediately.
 For some campaigns, you can simply shift the messaging to be more empathetic.

 When updating campaigns, be mindful of your visuals and language.
 Try to stay away from images of large crowds or language that refers to close interaction such as “stop by our office.”
 Instead, focus on keeping people informed and being helpful without taking advantage of the situation.

 Finally, take time to reassess your marketing plan and campaigns continually.
 As the situation and market changes, you need to ask yourself if your scheduled campaigns are still appropriate.

 When adjusting your insurance marketing plans and campaigns, ask yourself the following questions: